ceteri/exelixi/README.md

 ### Components

+_FeatureFactory_:
+a base class for configuration and customization of the [GA] problem to be solved, which generates and evaluates feature sets

 _Individual_:
 an candidate solution, represented by a feature set plus a fitness value obtained by applying a fitness function to that feature set

 _Population_:
 a collection of Individuals, which in turn breed other Individuals

-_Fossil Record_:
+_FossilRecord_:
 an archive of Individuals that did not survive, persisted to durable storage and used to limit ergodic behaviors in search -- and also used for analysis after an algorithm run terminates

+_Executor_:
+a service running on a slave node in the cluster, responsible for computing shards of the Population

 _Framework_:
 a long-running process that maintains state for the system parameters and models parameters, obtains resources for the Executors, coordinates Executors through successive generations, and reports results; also handles all of the user interaction

-_Executor_:
-a service running on a slave node in the cluster, responsible for computing shards of the Population

 ## Implementation